musiczu/musiczublog/docs/Homelabs/Proxmox/services/Gitea/installation.md

 ```

-This configuration provide you 2 things
+This configuration provide you 2 things <br>
-1. No Root Login Accepted
+1. No Root Login Accepted <br>
-2. Change openssh port to 2222 avoid port conflict with Gitea
+2. Change openssh port to 2222 avoid port conflict with Gitea <br>

 then